fardin-sabid/NeuTTS-Studio/README.md

 > ⚠️ **This project does NOT claim ownership of any AI model.**

 All TTS models, the NeuCodec audio codec, and the core inference engine are the intellectual property of **[Neuphonic](https://neuphonic.com)**.

-NeuTTS Studio is purely an **interface layer** — a user-friendly shell built around their open-source work.
-The models have not been modified, retrained, or redistributed in any way.

 | Component | Owner | License |
 |---|---|---|